ryanq47/ryanq47.github.io/_posts/2025-06-5-CobaltStrike_ICMP_Tunnel.md

 2. Cobalt Strike Add-On for Uncommon Protocols

-Additioanlly, I'd like to transform this work into a full Cobalt Strike extension that supports a wider range of protocols beyond the defaults.
+Additionally, I'd like to transform this work into a full Cobalt Strike extension that supports a wider range of protocols beyond the defaults.
 While the built–in channels cover most use cases, they often feel predictable and are heavily fingerprinted.
 Adding niche or custom protocols sounds like a really cool project, and may actually get used by someone!

 ### Resources
 The link to this project's repo is here: